radius-project/radius/docs/content/tutorial/dapr-microservices.md

 If your message matches, then it means that the container is running.
 When you are done testing press CTRL+C to terminate the port-forward, and you are ready to move on to the next step.

 {{% alert title="💡 rad expose" color="primary" %}}
-The `rad expose` command provides the application name, followed by the instance name, followed by a port.
+The `rad expose` command provides the application name, followed by the component name, followed by a port.
 If you changed any of these names when deploying, update your command to match.
 {{% /alert %}}

 ## Step 3: Adding Dapr and the state store